-The class type expression object [( typexpr )] {class-field-spec} end is the type of a class body.
+The class type expression object [(typexpr)] {class-field-spec} end is the type of a class body.
 It specifies its instance variables and methods.
-In this type, typexpr is match agains self type, therefore provinding a binding for self type.
+In this type, typexpr is matched against the self type, therefore providing a binding for the self type.

 A class body will match a class body type if it provides definitions for all the components specified in the class type, and these definitions meet the type requirements given in the class type.
 Furthermore, all methods either virtual or public present in the class body must also be present in the class type (on the other hand, some instance variables and concrete private methods may be omitted).
-A virtual method will match a concrete method, thus allowing to forget its implementation.
+A virtual method will match a concrete method, which makes it possible to forget its implementation.
 An immutable instance variable will match a mutable instance variable.